What to know

 - Aftercare instructions

-Before opening, a Minneapolis health inspector must conduct a pre-opening inspection.
+Before opening your business, a Minneapolis health inspector must conduct a pre-opening inspection.

 If you have questions, contact 311.
 Ask for an Environmental Health supervisor.